7 Helpful Wedding Tips

 Walking down the aisle

 When walking down the aisle remember-your groom or bride is not on the ground!
-So many brides and bridesmaids look at the ground while walking down the aisle.
+So many brides and grooms look at the ground while walking down the aisle.
 Although this is a natural nervous reaction to being stared at by hundreds of people, you must resist the urge to do this and keep your eyes straight ahead and on the love of your life.
 No one wants glorious pictures of the top of their heads!

 Cutting the cake